Survival analysis for AdVerse events with VarYing follow-up times (SAVVY) -- comparison of adverse event risks in randomized controlled trials: Discussion

 Comparing the evidence categories derived from the two gold-standard estimators, the Aalen-Johansen estimator of the RR and the Cox regression HR for an AE we find quite some discrepancies.
 However, this is not surprising, as the former is based on probability estimators and as such on cumulative measures integrating the two hazards relating to the primary event of interest (AE) and the potential CE, whereas the latter is an instantaneous measure only considering the AE hazard.
 In other words, this comparison reiterates the importance of accounting for CEs.
 There are now as many hazards as there are CEs, and outcome probabilities depend on all event-specific hazards.
 We are aware that in applications it might not be feasible to look at a hazard-based analysis for the AE and all CEs for every preferred term of AE, say.
 However, we recommend to consider such an analysis at least for AEs of special interest.

 Finally, in an analysis of a composite endpoint with a single event of AE or CE, we find an overestimation of RR compared to the gold-standard one minus Kaplan-Meier estimator.

+The organisational setup of SAVVY with developing program code centrally and running it within every sponsor organisation may be a template for collaborations with similar challenges.
+The setup avoided issues with data sharing and turned out to be highly efficient in bringing a large amount of data together.

 Our empirical study does have shortcomings, some of which were to be anticipated in an opportunistic sample of randomized clinical trials.
 Inter alia, a large number of trials from oncology came with a high amount of CEs, which, in turn, led to comparable performances of arm comparisons based on incidence proportion and Aalen-Johansen.
-These shortcomings have been discussed in detail in the companion paper\cite{onesample}, but this opportunistic ``real world'' sample allowed us to investigate and demonstrate which biases can occur in practice when estimating a RR.
+These shortcomings have been discussed in detail in Stegherr et al. \cite{onesample}, but this opportunistic ``real world'' sample allowed us to investigate and demonstrate which biases can occur in practice when estimating a RR.
 The observed results motivate future empirical investigations on how to quantify RR with the aim of better generalizability.
 As a further point, it was not the aim of this investigation to accurately estimate RRs, but to compare different estimators.
 Our present study does not allow for a meaningful comparison of results in different diseases.
 Follow-up investigations concentrating on trials in specific disease areas are planned.

 Methodological restrictions include a focus on AE occurrence in a time-to-first-event setting, which does not consider recurrent AEs and often excludes AEs after treatment discontinuation.
-A more detailed discussion in the companion paper\cite{onesample} stresses both the need to consider more complex event histories and the need to still account for CEs in such considerations.
+A more detailed discussion in Stegherr et al. \cite{onesample} stresses both the need to consider more complex event histories and the need to still account for CEs in such considerations.
 In other words, both AEs after treatment discontinuation and recurrent AEs will still be subject to CEs, and this must be accounted for when comparing arms.